 The two aspects described in paragraph 1 shall be included in the description of scenarios following Appendix III.3.
 Cross-border dependencies shall be considered as aggravating factors and thus shall be included in the relevance rating of the regional electricity crisis scenarios, as defined in Appendix I.4.
 A general overall rating of the strength of the cross-border dependencies is to be evaluated in accordance with Appendix I.4.

+RCC(s) of the TSOs’ system operation region(s) shall provide them with assistance in simulation and analysis of cross-border dependencies, which will, depending on the scenario, be based on the data provided by the TSOs.

+RCC(s) may use or adapt already existing tools, datasets and methods that are used in provision of other RCC tasks, such as but not limited to common grid model, coordinated security analysis, short-term and seasonal adequacy and operational planning coordination.

 TITLE 3